Local Regulations

 City Requirements

-- Property Maintenance Code Compliance: Ensure all properties comply with local maintenance codes, including lawn care and structural safety.
+- Property Maintenance Code: Ensure that all cleanouts comply with local property maintenance codes which may dictate standards for property appearance and safety.

-- Debris Removal Regulations: Follow guidelines for the proper disposal of debris, including hazardous materials.
+- Debris Removal Regulations: Follow guidelines for the proper disposal of debris, including hazardous materials, to maintain public health and safety.

 State Requirements

-- Licensing for Contractors: Ensure that all contractors involved in the cleanout process are properly licensed and insured as per state laws.
+- Licensing Requirements: Verify that all contractors involved in the cleanout are properly licensed and insured as required by state law.

 Environmental Requirements

-- Hazardous Waste Disposal: Follow state and local guidelines for the disposal of hazardous materials, including chemicals and asbestos.
+- Hazardous Waste Disposal: Follow state and federal guidelines for the disposal of hazardous materials, ensuring they are handled and disposed of by certified professionals.

 Required Documentation